robinsones/robinsones.github.io/_posts/2018-08-07-Guidelines-for-AB-Testing.md

 And yet sometimes I would spend a majority of my time working on experiments, even though I tried to never be working on more than 3 or 4 at once.
 How could that take so long when so much was already done for me?
 The concept of A/B Testing seems pretty simple.
 A classic example is you change the color of a button and measuring if the click-rate changes.
 Assuming your assignment of visitors and data collection is working, all you need to do is run a proportion test, right?
 And if you already have the proportion test calculated, why is a data scientist even needed?
 Maybe you need one if you want to do some fancy techniques like [multi-armed bandits](https://en.wikipedia.org/wiki/Multi-armed_bandit), but how can classic, frequentist A/B Testing be a challenge?

-Unfortunately, ["generating numbers is easy; generating numbers you should trust is hard!"](http://notes.stephenholiday.com/Five-Puzzling-Outcomes.pdf) There's many ways A/B Testing can go wrong, but most of them won't be obvious.
+Unfortunately, ["generating numbers is easy; generating numbers you should trust is hard!"](http://notes.stephenholiday.com/Five-Puzzling-Outcomes.pdf) There are many ways A/B Testing can go wrong, but most of them won't be obvious.

 This post outlines some recommended best practices for A/B Testing.
 I've found that a lot of analysts and data scientists struggle with A/B testing, especially those not classically trained in statistics or who are trying to start their company's A/B testing system.
 While A/B testing correctly isn't easy, these 12 guidelines will help you guard against some common mistakes and set you up for success.